-The third target population within the PIE company sample were small- and mid-sized U.S. manufacturers.
-To figure out how to raise the water-level of all kinds of innovations-product, process, service, incremental, radical, repurposing, business model-flowing into the economy, we knew we needed to look beyond Silicon Valley and Cambridge Massachusetts.
-PIE researchers obtained a list of all U.S. manufacturing firms which had doubled their revenues and increased their headcount between 2004 and 2008.9 Of these we retained the 3,596 manufacturing companies in the U.S. which had more than \$5 million in annual revenues and more than 20 employees.
-These companies seem to be, at a minimum, viable companies, hence ones in shape to potentially carry forward new products into the market.
+The third target population within the PIE company sample were small-and mid-sized U.S. manufacturers.
+To figure out how to raise the water-level of all kinds of innovations product, process, service, incremental, radical, repurposing, business model-flowing into the economy, we need to look beyond Silicon Valley and Cambridge Massachusetts.
+PIE researchers started from the population of the 3,596 manufacturing companies in the U.S. which had doubled their revenues and increased head count between 2004 and 2008 and had more than \$5 million in annual revenues and more than 20 employees.
+These companies were presumably viable, hence ones in shape to potentially carry forward new products and processes into the market.
 In Arizona, Georgia, Massachusetts, and Ohio we carried out interviews with 53 of these firms.
 To this group we added 43 similar firms that we discovered through other branches of our work.
-In each of these companies, PIE researchers asked the same questions about new products and processes and the inputs to bring them to market.

-Figure 2: Company locations of the 3,596 High-Impact Companies with more than \$5 million in annual revenues and more than 20 employees
+Figure 2: Company locations of the 3,596 Main Street manufacturers with more than \$5 million in annual revenues and more than 20 employees